 Our data tells a story about our services:

-At TTD, calls to our helpline increased nearly 40% compared to last year at this time.
-All other phone calls increased 150% and electronic communications increased nearly 70%.
-The only decrease that we have seen is in face to face contacts, for obvious reasons.
+At TTD, calls to our helpline increased by nearly 40% compared to last year at this time.
+All other phone calls increased by 150%, and electronic communications increased by almost 70%.
+The only decrease that we have seen is in face-to-face contacts, for obvious reasons.

 Also, we are receiving important feedback from people calling our helpline.
 When the pandemic started, approximately 97% of callers told us that their safety was affected by the pandemic and that they had elevated safety concerns due to COVID-19.
 Last month, the number dropped; 80% of callers answered ‘yes’ to those questions.

-99% of people on the helpline reported that TTD advocates were able to address their needs without meeting face to face.
-That number was essentially unchanged from the previous month.
-We are particularly proud of this result.
+99% of people on the helpline reported that TTD advocates could address their needs without meeting face to face.
+That number was virtually unchanged from the previous month.
+We are incredibly proud of this result.
 Helping people stay safe in all of the ways that we can is our highest goal.

-Thank-you to everyone who has been supporting us during this challenging time.
-Please remember, if you or someone you know needs our support, our 24-hour helpline is a great resource: 1-800-537-6066
+Thank you to everyone who has been supporting us during this challenging time.
+Please remember, if you or someone you know needs our services, our 24-hour helpline is an excellent resource at 1-800-537-6066.